munch-group/hic-spermatogenesis/README.md

 The GH page rendered from this repo can be accessed [here](https://munch-group.org/hic-spermatogenesis/).

 In this project, we investigate how the contact maps of High-throughput Chromatin Conformation Capture (Hi-C) can be correlated across species, and how well they correlate with regions that undergo (positive) selection.
+We focus on the X chromosome.

 First, we reproduce some maps from a published paper, then we make the same analysis on some new data, and compare the results.